-Ukkusiksalik National Park is located just west of the community of Repulse Bay and the Arctic Circle.
+Ukkusiksalik National Park is located just west of the community of Repulse Bay and south of the Arctic Circle.
 The park surrounds Wager Bay, a 100 km long saltwater inlet on the northwest coast of Hudson Bay in Nunavut.
 Declared a national park on August 23, 2003, Ukkusiksalik became Canada’s 41st national park.
 Named after the soapstone found within its boundaries, the park includes 20 500 km2 of eskers, mudflats, cliffs, rolling tundra banks and unique coastal regions.
 While Inuit do hunt in the region, the parkland is uninhabited.
 Inuit had lived in the area from 1000 AD through to the 1960s, and the Hudson’s Bay Company had a trading post there from 1925-1947.
 Over 500 archaeological sites have been identified in the park, including such features as fox traps, tent rings, and food caches.
 The park protects a representative sample of the Central Tundra Natural Region.